sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.2.0.md

 #### Fixed
 - Fixed grammar in the copy section of the admin application on the Application page.
-- Fixes an issue with DCR that was encountered when a developer deletes an app with two DCR products from different catalogues.
+- Fixes an issue with DCR that was encountered when a developer deletes an app with two DCR products from different catalogs.
 In that case, the client was deleted from IdP but the app was not deleted from the Portal.

 ## Further Information